 To a great degree, it was colonialism.
 In Japan's case, the American post-war occupation had much to do with it turning sexually conservative.
-The reason this is highly ironic is that the value system imposed by Western colonial powers is now being increasingly rejected by people in the West today.
+This is highly ironic because conservative values imposed by Western colonial powers is now being increasingly rejected by people in the West today.
 This trend became very apparent in the period after World War II.
-Western countries turned towards social libertarianism that gave many rights and freedoms to feminists, homosexuals and other supporters and participants in the sexual revolution.
+Western countries turned towards social libertarianism that gave many rights and freedoms to feminists, homosexuals, and other supporters and participants in the sexual revolution.

 However, during this period newly independent countries like India and Tahiti incorporated Victorian and Christian sexual morals into their cultures.
 Christian views on sexuality affected laws so much that natives thought of these imposed sexual values as part of their own culture.
 As George Orwell noted, if you say a lie enough times, people eventually believe it as truth.